 We may be a party to financial instruments with off-balance sheet risk in the normal course of business to meet the financial needs of our portfolio companies.
+As of September 30, 2022, our only off-balance sheet arrangements consisted of \$224.2 million of unfunded commitments, which was comprised of \$175.2 million to provide debt and equity financing to certain of our portfolio companies and \$49.0 million to provide financing to the JVs.
 As of September 30, 2021, our only off-balance sheet arrangements consisted of \$264.9 million of unfunded commitments, which was comprised of \$212.4 million to provide debt and equity financing to certain of our portfolio companies, \$49.0 million to provide financing to the JVs and \$3.5 million related to unfunded limited partnership interests.
-As of September 30, 2020, our only off-balance sheet arrangements consisted of \$157.5 million of unfunded commitments, which was comprised of \$152.7 million to provide debt financing to certain of our portfolio companies, \$1.3 million to provide equity financing to SLF JV I and \$3.5 million related to unfunded limited partnership interests.
 Such commitments are subject to our portfolio companies' satisfaction of certain financial and nonfinancial covenants and may involve, to varying degrees, elements of credit risk in excess of the amount recognized in our Consolidated Statements of Assets and Liabilities.

-As of September 30, 2021, we have analyzed cash and cash equivalents, availability under our credit facilities, the ability to rotate out of certain assets and amounts of unfunded commitments that could be drawn and believe our liquidity and capital resources are sufficient to take advantage of market opportunities in the current economic climate.
+As of September 30, 2022, we have analyzed cash and cash equivalents, availability under our credit facilities, the ability to rotate out of certain assets and amounts of unfunded commitments that could be drawn and believe our liquidity and capital resources are sufficient to take advantage of market opportunities in the current economic climate.